SuperOfficeDocs/superoffice-docs/docs/ns-web-services/ns-3-sentry-plugin.md

 ## Using the Sentry Plugin

-In order for us to use the plugin, modifications are required in the ‘config’ file signaling NetServer that we have our own plugin and mentioning where the dll is located.
+In order for us to use the plugin, modifications are required in the ‘config’ file signaling NetServer that we have our own plugin and mentioning where the DLL is located.
 Below is the section that we have to modify in the ‘app.config’ file.

 ```xml
 <Factory>